 Our key focus is the understanding of systemic and local immunological effects in cancer patients.
 The immune system influences the efficacy of therapies and interventions and therefore a more detailed view on the involved immunological processes opens up the door for new interventions.
 As the department of medical oncology is the main unit for cancer patient care the direct link between research and translation into clinical trials and care is highly efficient.

-Group leader: Prof. Dr. Dirk Jäger, PD Dr. Niels Halama, Dr. Inka Zörnig
+Group leader: Prof. Dr. Dirk Jäger, Prof. Dr. Niels Halama, Dr. Inka Zörnig

 The immune system´s role in the fight against cancer represents a double edged sword: it protects from tumor development and metastasis (immune surveillance) and also promotes tumor formation by inhibiting anti-tumor immune responses, e.g. via influences on the tumor microenvironment.